What's the timetable?

 top

-What are the risks in this
+What are the commercial risks in this project?

 for the Crest Kaipara Energy Project are:

-Financial: will Crest Energy secure sufficient capital to execute the project?
+- Financial: will Crest Energy secure sufficient capital to execute the project?

 - Management: will Crest Energy attract the right people to complete the project?